Nyanm/RightKnob/README.md

 # Right Knob

-An SDVX music searcher for Android.
+A Sound Voltex music searcher for Android.

 Just enter anything related to the song you want to search, the name, the artist, the memes.
 You can contribute to this project by a meme pull request to enrich the searching database or give the developer advice on coding.